← Projects

 ████████

-Acquisition Channel: Direct sales, word-of-mouth, Meta Ads (targeting small groceristas)
+Direct sales, word-of-mouth, Meta Ads

-Product-led growth: free tier for first 1 market, upgrades to paid when adding 2+ locations.
-Payment success rate >99%.
-Customer LTV estimated $800-$1200 over 12 months.
-Churn mainly due to seasonal businesses (vacation-related).
-NPS: 58 (growing toward 70).
+Product-led growth: free tier for the first market, upgrade when adding more locations.
+Payment success rate above 99%.
+Estimated LTV R$ 4,000 to R$ 6,000 in 12 months.
+NPS: 58.

 Architecture